Bearsampp/modules-untouched/README.md

 ## Drush

 No rebuild required.
 Available as archive artefact (zip).<br />
-Some binaries are provided by GnuWin have been included as well as MySQL.
+Some binaries provided by GnuWin have been included as well as MySQL.

 * https://github.com/drush-ops/drush/releases
 * https://sourceforge.net/projects/gnuwin32/